Occidental Mindoro State College

-The Occidental Mindoro State College (OMSC) is the only state college in the province of Occidental Mindoro, Philippines.
+Occidental Mindoro State College (OMSC) is the only state college in the province of Occidental Mindoro, Philippines.
 Its main campus is located in the municipality of San Jose.
 OMSC began as a barangay high school founded in 1966 and is now a full-fledged state college with six campuses catering to more than eight thousand students of the province and nearby municipalities.

 History

 Occidental Mindoro State College was established as Barrio High School in 1966.
 The idea that the school should be shaped after Pedro Orata’s Barangay High School was conceived by then Mayor Juan G. Santos Sr., who was also the PTA President of San Jose Pilot Elementary School.
 The concept was carried out by Sofronio Fadre, Schools Division Superintendent, and Mariano Ramirez, East District Supervisor.
 Mayor Tirso Abedela approved Resolution No. 23 in 1967, establishing the self-supporting public secondary school as San Jose Municipal High School.